Nicolas Rossolimo: Biography and chess career

+Death

 Rossolimo died of head injuries following a fall down a flight of stairs, just after finishing third in his final event, the 1975 World Open.
 He was buried in a Russian Orthodox cemetery in New Jersey.

 Chess talent

 The strongest players Rossolimo defeated were Efim Bogoljubov, David Bronstein, and former World Champion Max Euwe, against whom he had two wins and a lifetime plus score.
 He also scored draws against four world champions: José Capablanca, Max Euwe, Bobby Fischer, and Vassily Smyslov.
 According to the site Chessmetrics, which estimates historical ratings of players based on results, his highest ranking was 15th in the world, reached in December 1953.

 Rossolimo won many brilliancy and "best-game" prizes for his beautiful chess games, and has been called an "artist of chess".
 He has been quoted to have said (here in translation): "What am I supposed to do, trade in my romantic style and become a hunter of points at any price?
 No, I will not do so.
 I will fight for the art of chess.
 I shall not turn into a monster".

 Here is one of Rossolimo's most celebrated brilliancies.
 Al Horowitz, the late chess columnist for The New York Times, called this game "a brilliancy of astonishing character, elegant and explosive".